faha1999/scss-demo/README.md

-It is SCSS demo site for practice. variables, nesting, mixins, etc.
+It is SCSS demo site for practice.
+Using variables, nesting, mixins, function etc.

 Final version is [here](https://faha1999.github.io/scss-demo/)